wing5wong/artisan-whs-static/source/_announcements/2020-11-12_ncea-examinations-2020.md

 subtitle: NCEA EXAMINATIONS 2020
 image: ""
 ---
 Form time is at the usual time of 8.45am and this will be followed by House Assemblies which will focus on LIFE Diploma awards.
+These awards will finish at approximately 10.00am and the students will then assemble to get ready for prizegiving at 10.30am.

 **The Junior Prizegiving starts at 11.00am in the School Hall.** We encourage parents to attend - please be seated by 10.50am - and do not forget to allow time to get from your car park, as parking will be at a premium.
 The ceremony usually finishes at 12.50pm and students are then issued with their final school reports in their form classes before being released.
 The reports will be e-mailed that day as well.